 International airfare to/from Delhi is not included in the expedition cost.
 For the October 2017 departure, the additional group flight from Delhi to Jaipur is $260 (subject to change).

-In order to optimize photographic opportunities and allow for better access to our National Geographic photographer, this trip is limited to 16 travelers in 2017.
+In order to optimize photographic opportunities and allow for better access to our National Geographic photographer, this trip is limited to 16 travelers.

 What To Expect